zlatozaraZlatkova/jobs-web-app/README.md

 <summary><h5>5.4.1.
 Main Dependencies</h5></summary>

   - **Client**
-    - `axios`: HTTP client for API requests
-    - `dotenv`: Environment variables management
     - `react`: JavaScript library for creating user interfaces
-    - `react-dom`: serves as the entry point to the DOM and server renderers for React
+    - `react-dom`: Serves as the entry point to the DOM and server renderers for React
     - `react-icons`: Provides popular icon sets as React components
+    - `react-modal`: Library for creating accessible and customizable modal dialogs.
     - `react-router-dom`: Enables routing and navigation in React applications